Last Updated on –

 PRO TIP: Start with yourself.
 Schedule your day properly, allowing yourself to get ample time to rest so you won’t get burned out the next day.

 Study more about your job and the position you are aiming for, and apply your new knowledge to what you are doing.
-Integrate new technologies that will help you achieve better results in work.
+Integrate new technologies and skills that will help you achieve better results in work.

 How to ask for a promotion?
 [Bonus]